Aarush-Arora/Teen-Talent-Network/README.md

 # Teen-Talent-Network
-Repo for htm page for TTN
+Repo for html page for TTN